qyghyg/F-SegNet/README.md

 # F-SegNet-Identification
-This project uses deep learning to detect fractures in hard rock
+This project contains the core implementation code for detecting fractures in hard rock using deep learning.

 ## Related Publications